threefoldtech/tfgrid-sdk-ts/packages/UI/docs/script_editor.md

 </body>
 ```

-6. Copy the `dist/tailwind.css` file and use it for styling.
+7. Copy the `dist/tailwind.css` file and use it for styling:

 ```html
 <head>